andreimuntean/FileDownloader/README.md

 # FileDownloader
-Downloads all files of a specified extension from a web page.
+Downloads all files with a specified extension from a web page.